AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/manage_user_friend_ios.md

 NSArray *userlist = [[EMClient sharedClient].contactManager getContacts];
 ```

 You can also add a specified user to your block list.
-Once you do that, you can still send chat messages to that user, but not receive messages from them.
+Once you do that, you can still send chat messages to that user, but you cannot receive messages from them.
 The following code shows how to add a user into a block list.

+<div class="note alert">Users can add any other chat user to their block list, regardless of whether this other user is a contact or not.
+A contact added to the block list remains in the contact list.</div>

 ```Objective-C
 // Gets the block list from the server